cyrusmaz/cyrusmaz.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the department of Statistical Sciences at the University of Toronto.
-This website is curated to showcase a small sample of some of the work I have done.
+I am a recent graduate of the MSc Statistics program at the University of Toronto.
+This website is curated to showcase a small sample of some of the projects I have worked on.